roman/river/README.md

-Say for example you want to be able to sum a list of numbers, but this numbers may come from different resources, some from stdin, others from a list, etc. To implement this using the clj-stream library, you would do something like the following:
+Say for example you want to be able to sum a list of numbers, but this numbers may come from different resources, some from stdin, others from a list, etc. To implement this using the river library, you would do something like the following:

 ```clojure